Forrest: You really care what I think?

 - Funny Background Event: Buffy tries to hold Smith hostage, but the two other spec ops guys just say they knew coming into this mission that they were all expendable and walk off.
 As they discuss what they're going to do with their prisoner if she continues to be troublesome, Smith goes flying out the back of the truck behind them.

 - The Glomp: Buffy (in Faith's body) glomps Riley at the church, leaving him rather confused.

 - Good Feels Good: Faith, forced to slay a vampire to maintain her cover as "Buffy," is profoundly affected by the victim's effusive thanks, and begins Becoming the Mask.

 - Grand Theft Me: Buffy fears her greatest enemy will take her rightful body to Mexico.

-- Heel Realization: Faith begins to come to terms that she has become a monster.
+- Heel Realization: Faith begins to come to terms with the fact that she has become a monster.

 - Hell-Bent for Leather: But not the Black Leather Pants of Evil, interestingly enough.
 Faith wears the Green Leather Pants of Jealousy, as seen on Willow in "Wild at Heart".

-Faith-in-Buffy's-body: Well, we certainly don't want to cut into that seven minutes
+Faith-in-Buffy's-body: Well, we certainly don't want to cut into that seven minutes.

-- Holding Hands: Faith deliberately takes Joyce's hand to taunt Buffy as she's being wheeled out on a gurney.
+- Holding Hands: Faith-as-Buffy deliberately takes Joyce's hand to taunt Buffy-as-Faith as she's being wheeled out on a gurney.
 Played straight with Willow and Tara at the Bronze.